Either & Ior (& Result)

 , or a nullable type.

-value that we want to execute
+to that of the block) that we want to unwrap.

-as part of the block.
 That is, we want potential errors in those values to bubble

 as errors of the entire block or keep the execution if the value represents